kennedyaustin/Sunshine-D8/README.md

 https://zalina4813.github.io/Sunshine-D8/

 # Project Description
-The concept of our project is the facilitation of deciding what to do for date night.
-Our goal is makedate-planning easier, complete with customized suggestions based on user input.
+The concept of our project is the facilitation of deciding what to do for a date night.
+Our goal is to make date-planning easier, complete with customized suggestions based on user input.
 The categories will be:

 ● Food & Drinks
 ● Activities